 Logo Design by Christopher Gazaleh

 Arab.AMP is a program of DANCE ELIXIR 501c3 organization based in Oakland, California.
-DANCE ELIXIR is in part by California Arts Council, City of Oakland Cultural Funding Program, Alliance for California Traditional Arts, East Bay Fund for Artists at the East Bay Community Foundation, Foundation for Contemporary Arts Emergency Grant, Investing in Tomorrow Grant from the Center for Cultural Innovation with support from the Kenneth Rainin Foundation, AIRspace Program at Abrons Arts Center and Kone Foundation.
+DANCE ELIXIR is supported in part by the California Arts Council, City of Oakland Cultural Funding Program, Alliance for California Traditional Arts, East Bay Fund for Artists at the East Bay Community Foundation, Foundation for Contemporary Arts Emergency Grant, Investing in Tomorrow Grant from the Center for Cultural Innovation with support from the Kenneth Rainin Foundation and the Kenneth Rainin Foundation NEW program.